jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Finished Applied Visual Design portion.

 **Thoughts** The latter portion took me a while.
 It would have been easy if I just read the spec and did as was instructed, but I want to actually understand what I'm doing, so I understand the idea first and let it sink into my brain.

+### Day 55: January 19, Sat

+**Today's Progress**: Started with "Applied Accessibility" portion.

+**Thoughts** It's amazing to see how the internet has been modified to be inclusive to all kinds of people.
+I haven't really thought about how people with eye or hearing defects use the internet.
+I am glad there are tools put in place for them so they can use the internet as well.
+But, I don't think I'll remember all of these... at least I'll remember there's tags for certain things, even if I don't remember the syntax.
+Easily Google-able.

+### Day 56: January 20, Sun

+**Today's Progress**: Completed the accessibility portion, started with "Responsive Web Design Principles".

+**Thoughts** xyz